lowRISC/opentitan/doc/getting_started/install_vivado/index.md

 Installation](https://docs.xilinx.com/r/{{< tool_version "vivado" >}}-English/ug973-vivado-release-notes-install-license/Download-and-Installation)
 for installation instructions.

 When asked what edition to install, choose "Vivado HL Design Edition".
+_Note: If you are only developing software, you may select the "Lab Edition" instead._
 On the feature selection screen, select at least the following features:

 ![Vivado features selection screen](features.png)